Electrical Interconnects for Silicon Spin Qubits: Introduction

 We propose to shuttle electrons between dots separated by distances $L \sim \depends{100}\;\mu$m using a single nanowire as a resistive topgate (Fig.~\ref{fig:summary}).
 The topgate is positively biased, to form a channel between the two dots; an end-to-end voltage difference across the nanowire results in an electric field that propels the electron from source dot to target dot.
 We assume that the electron is scattered by phonons, conduction electrons in the wire, and other inelastic scattering sources, so that it can move from the source dot to the lower-energy target dot without heating up.
 We also assume that this scattering can be treated in a Drud\'e-like picture, implicitly resting on a Boltzmann equation for populations in momentum states.

 The shuttling process is necessarily momentum-incoherent, but we expect it to be spin-coherent.
 Momentum scattering does not directly threaten spin coherence because many sources of scattering (e.g. phonons or oxygen impurities \cite{miMagnetotransportStudiesMobility2015}) do not directly couple to the spin.
 But other effects do threaten spin coherence (Fig.~\ref{fig:decoherence-sketches}).
-The spin is coupled to the momentum via spin-orbit coupling, so the momentum will gradually thermalize the spin \cite{perelSPINORIENTATIONELECTRONS,dyakonovm.i.SPINRELAXATIONCONDUCTION1972,g.e.pikusSpinRelaxationOptical1984}; the $g$-factor varies in space through the channel; diabatic transitions between the electron's two valley states give a fluctuating $g$-factor; and nuclear spin impurities can flip or dephase the spin.
+These include coupling of the spin to momentum via spin-orbit coupling such that the momentum will gradually thermalize the spin \cite{perelSPINORIENTATIONELECTRONS,dyakonovm.i.SPINRELAXATIONCONDUCTION1972,g.e.pikusSpinRelaxationOptical1984}; the $g$-factor variation in space through the channel; diabatic transitions between the electron's two valley states give rise to a fluctuating $g$-factor; and finally nuclear spin impurities can flip or dephase the spin.
 We estimate the effect of these noise sources on transport (but not tunneling between dot and channel).
 We find that nuclear spin impurities and valley effects are made negligible by motional narrowing.
-Spin-orbit coupling to the momentum, therefore, is likely to be the dominant effect; if the spin-orbit coupling coefficients are comparable to those measured \cite{wilamowskiSpinRelaxationGfactor2003c} and simulated \cite{nestoklonElectricFieldEffect2008} in Si/SiGe heterostructures, it will result in fidelities $\sim \depends{0.996}$ for a \depends{100 $\mu$m} channel.
+Spin-orbit coupling to the momentum, therefore, is likely to be the dominant effect; if the spin-orbit coupling coefficients are comparable to those measured \cite{wilamowskiSpinRelaxationGfactor2003c} and simulated \cite{nestoklonElectricFieldEffect2008} in Si/SiGe heterostructures, it will result in fidelities $\approx \depends{0.996}$ for a \depends{100 $\mu$m} shuttling distance.

 The paper is organized as follows.
 In Sec.~\ref{s:device} we describe the proposed device and our model of the moving electron's dynamics, and in Sec.~\ref{s:results} we summarize our results.
 In Sec.~\ref{s:soc} we describe the effect of spin-orbit coupling, in Sec.~\ref{s:valley} we describe valley effects, in Sec.~\ref{s:spatial-g} we consider spatial variation in the $g$-factor, and in Sec.~\ref{s:nucl} we describe nuclear spin impurities.
 We conclude in Sec.~\ref{s:conclusion} by summarizing our assumptions and results, outlining experiments which test those assumptions, and describing some potential applications of the device.